markdunning/markdunning.github.com/index.md

 Previously, I worked as a Bioinformatics Analyst within the Bioinformatics Core; consulting on, and assisting in, the analysis on all types of high-throughput datasets.
 During this time I worked on studies to define subtypes of [Breast](http://www.nature.com/nature/journal/v486/n7403/full/nature10983.html) and [Prostate](http://www.sciencedirect.com/science/article/pii/S2352396415300712) cancer and established pipelines for analysis whole-genome and exome resequencing data.

 I obtained my PhD in the Statistics and Computational Biology group of [Simon Tavare](http://www.compbio.group.cam.ac.uk/) at the University of Cambridge.
-During this time, I developed the once-popular [beadarray](http://www.bioconductor.org/packages/release/bioc/html/beadarray.html) Bioconductor package for the analysis of Illumina microarray data.
+During this time, I developed the [beadarray](http://www.bioconductor.org/packages/release/bioc/html/beadarray.html) Bioconductor package for the analysis of Illumina microarray data.
 My PhD thesis is available [online](https://www.repository.cam.ac.uk/handle/1810/218542), should you be interested.

-## More
+## Moving on

-You can find me on twitter as `@DrMarkDunning' or on [github](https://github.com/markdunning)
+I'm delighted to announce that from October 2017 I will be returning to Yorkshire to take up the position of Bioinformatcs Core Director :tada: You can follow updates on the [Sheffield Bioinformatics Core)(https://sheffield-bioinformatics-core.github.io/) website.